LIT-Protocol/lit-polyglot-sdk/README.md

 - Lit Action Execution.
 Run JS code in a Lit Action, which will run across the Lit Nodes in a TEE.
 - Lit Wallet / PKP Creation.
 Create a Lit Wallet (Aka a PKP), which is a threshold key that lives across the Lit Nodes.
 - Lit Signing.
 Sign a message with a Lit Wallet PKP.
+- Lit String Encryption and Decryption.
+Encrypt and decrypt strings with access control conditions.

 Don't see a feature you need?
 [Join the community](https://developer.litprotocol.com/support/intro) and let us know!